 The nighttime is when the Lincoln Christmas Market really comes to life.
 After dark it has the feel of a celebration, with colourful lights and cheery crowds.
 For me, this is the best time to get immersed in the street entertainment, go on the funfair rides, and enjoy the food, drink and music.

 It does tend to be busier in the evening, so you’ll need a little more patience when looking around craft stalls.
-When you’re down, you can take a scenic walk down Steep Hill and find a local pub to warm yourself up again.
+When you’re done, you can take a scenic walk down Steep Hill and find a local pub to warm yourself up again.

 Thursday is the least crowded day